OWASP/API-Security/2019/en/src/0x03-introduction.md

 In the [Methodology and Data][2] section, you can read more about how this first edition was created.
 In future versions, we want to involve the security industry, with a public call for data.
-For now, we encourage everyone to contribute with questions, comments and ideas at our [GitHub repository][3] or [Mailing list][4].
+For now, we encourage everyone to contribute with questions, comments, and ideas at our [GitHub repository][3] or [Mailing list][4].

 [1]: https://www.owasp.org/index.php/OWASP_API_Security_Project